OptimalBranching/BooleanInference.jl/matrix100/slides-tnet.typ

 1. CSP $arrow.r$ Tensor networks with *tropical algebra* for ground state search
 2. *Slicing* trades time for space, but *ignores sparsity structure*
 3. *Optimal branching* = smart slicing that exploits *constraint correlations*
-4. Can be generalized to other CSPs, to cut the solution space efficiently, reflecting human wisdom of *case by case analysis*.
+4. _Remark_: Can be generalized to other CSPs, to cut the solution space efficiently, reflecting human wisdom of *case by case analysis*.

 == Advanced Materials Thrust \u{2665} AI
 #timecounter(1)